Ozayer/docker-system-practice/README.md

 These logs can help you debug any runtime errors or connectivity issues between the services.

 ## Conclusion
-You now have a fully functional, Dockerized system information service composed of two microservices.
-You can run both services locally using Docker Compose, retrieve combined system information through a single HTTP endpoint, and easily extend or modify the project as needed.
+We now have a fully functional, Dockerized system information service composed of two microservices.
+We can run both services locally using Docker Compose, retrieve combined system information through a single HTTP endpoint, and easily extend or modify the project as needed.